 MOD PRG/29/3

-14 2.1 Telecommunication: Any transmission, emission or reception of signs, signals, writing, images and sounds or intelligence of any nature by wire, radio, optical or other electromagnetic systems.
+14 2.1 Telecommunication: Any transmission, emission or reception, including the processing required for those purposes, of signs, signals, writing, images and sounds or intelligence of any nature by wire, radio, optical or other electromagnetic systems.

 Reasons: Introducing the term “processing” is justifiable from the technical point of view, as it is inherent in all transmission, emission or reception.